FRC1756-Argos/ArgoBot-Drive-Training/docs/pages/tutorials/tutorial1.md

    // Copyright (c) FIRST and other WPILib contributors.
    // Open Source Software; you can modify and/or share it under the terms of
    // the WPILib BSD license file in the root directory of this project.

    #include "subsystems/DriveSubsystem.h"

    DriveSubsystem::DriveSubsystem(const int leftDriveID, const int rightDriveID)
      : m_leftMotor(leftDriveID)
      , m_rightMotor(rightDriveID) {

    }

    void DriveSubsystem::TankDrive(const double leftDrive, const double rightDrive) {
      m_leftMotor.Set(ControlMode::PercentOutput, leftDrive);
      m_rightMotor.Set(ControlMode::PercentOutput, rightDrive);
    }

    // This method will be called once per scheduler run void DriveSubsystem::Periodic() {}
    ```
     </details>
 7. Finally, let's connect the controller joysticks to our new `TankDrive()` function.
-Start by opening `RobotController.cpp`
+Start by opening `RobotContainer.cpp`
 8. First, we need to add another header to support running commands.
 Include `frc2/command/RunCommand.h`
 ```cpp
 #include <frc2/command/RunCommand.h>